CrescNet/perl-xdt-parser/README.md

 ## LICENSE AND COPYRIGHT

-Copyright (C) 2017 Christoph Beger
+Copyright (C) 2017-2021 Christoph Beger, University of Leipzig

 This program is released under the following license: MIT